EDMONTON – The Progressive Conservative Party of Alberta has announced the rules for the upcoming leadership race.

-If no candidate receives a majority, a second round of voting with the top two candidates will take place.
+If no candidate receives the majority of the votes Saturday, Sept.
+6, a second round of voting with the top two candidates will take place on the 20th.

 The PC party’s constitution states a new leader must be chosen no less than four months and no more than six months after a leader resigns.